Student Research Grant Guidelines

 Bring in original receipts for any expenses you incur so that an expense form for reimbursement can be completed.

 This form along with original receipts will be sent to Accounts Payable, and they will issue a check payable to you.
 The check will be mailed to your home address or campus box (whichever you prefer).

-3. Human Subjects Reimbursement: Either use option #2 above, or for a Cash Advance, pick up a Cash Advance form from Christopher Barrette in the Dean's Office (S&E S-100).
+3. Human Subjects Reimbursement: Either use option #2 above, or for a Cash Advance, pick up a Cash Advance form from the administrative assistant in the Dean of Studies' Office (S&E S-100).
 Take the form to the Cashier to receive cash.
 You must submit a list of signatures of study subjects to account for your use of the cash before additional funds are disbursed and by the end of the term in which the cash was advanced.
 Cash advances are limited to $125 at a time.